 Microsoft introduced the ability to install tools using the .NET Core CLI called Global Tools.
-This enables octo to be conveniently installed onto machine or build agent as long as you have the .NET Core
+This lets you install Octo onto machine or build agent as long as you have the .NET Core

 2.1.300 SDK available.

 A local installation can be done into a specified location using the

 dotnet tool install Octopus.DotNet.Cli --tool-path /path/for/tool --version <version>

 This will install Octo into the specified location and generate a platform specific executable called